 The following is a narrative of William F. Baker, an American ‘Kampina soldier’.
-He was one of three crew members that bailed out of a C-47 transport aircraft before before it crashed in Brabant.
+Baker was one of three crew members that bailed out of a C-47 transport aircraft before it crashed in Brabant.
 Baker and two of his fellow crew members were helped